 When you simultaneously listen to a pure-tone sine wave in your left ear and another sine wave in your right ear, you create an aural illusion called a binaural rhythm.

 An isochronous tone is simply a pure tone that turns on and off quickly.
 Sound engineers calibrate these tones at specific frequencies.

-The objective of these programs is to induce a particular state of consciousness by incorporating the brain to the frequencies of sounds.
+The objective of these programs is to induce a particular state of consciousness by incorporating the brain into the frequencies of sounds.

-Although there is a lack of controlled research studies, preliminary research suggests that the incorporation of brain waves facilitates a change in brain wave patterns and has a therapeutic effect.
+Although there is a lack of controlled research studies, preliminary research suggests that incorporating brain waves facilitates a change in brain wave patterns and has a therapeutic effect.

 However, the effects of these changes are only temporary.
 The best benefits of brain wave attraction come when used in conjunction with meditation.

 The question for us here is: What brain wave patterns support the activation of the pineal gland?
 While there is no clear answer, the research points us in several directions.